AET-DevOps25/team-zen/README.md

 5. **Deploy**: Run Ansible playbook to deploy the application
 6. **Verify**: Test if services are responding
 7. **Summary**: Provide deployment status and access URLs

-### Security Notes

-- Never commit private keys or secrets to the repository
-- Regularly rotate your GitHub tokens and API keys
-- Use least-privilege security groups for your EC2 instance
-- Consider using AWS Systems Manager Session Manager instead of SSH for enhanced security

 ### Limitations and Important Notes